OSGP/Documentation/chapter3/section5.md

 ```
 Such a method will be called when osgp fires ClientConnection.action, the DataObject that may be returned will become available in osgp on the MethodResult object.

+####Per command design
+The suggested way to implement request/response for a command in the simulator is as follows.
+- create a separate package per command
+- create a java class for each combination of classid and obiscode
+- in this class implement the attribute id's and the methods that will be requested.